shrishtinigam/multilingual_named_entity_recognition/README.md

+# MNER on various Indian languages using XLM-RoBERTa

 This work entails fine-tuning XLM-RoBERTa on the task of multilingual named entity recognition on various Indian languages.

 To make a representative Indian corpus, we sample the Hindi, Bengali, Marathi, Telegu, Tamil, and Malyalam corpora from PAN-X according to their spoken proportions.